kmo7/containerlab/docs/manual/kinds/vr-vjunosevolved.md

 ---
 search:
   boost: 4
-kind_code_name: juniper_vjunosevolved
+kind_code_name: juniper_vjunosrouter
-kind_display_name: Juniper vJunosEvolved
+kind_display_name: Juniper vJunos-router
 ---
-# Juniper vJunosEvolved
+# Juniper vJunos-router

-[Juniper vJunosEvolved](https://www.juniper.net/documentation/product/us/en/vjunosevolved/) is a virtualized Junos OS Evolved router identified with `-{{ kind_code_name }}-` kind in the [topology file](../topo-def-file.md).
-It is built using [vrnetlab](../vrnetlab.md) project and essentially is a Qemu VM packaged in a docker container format that can emulate either of these PTX platforms:
+[Juniper vJunos-router](https://www.juniper.net/documentation/product/us/en/vjunos-router/) is a virtualized MX router, a single-VM version of the vMX that requires no feature licenses and is meant for lab/testing use.
+It is identified with `-{{ kind_code_name }}-` kind in the [topology file](../topo-def-file.md).
+It is built using [vrnetlab](../vrnetlab.md) project and essentially is a Qemu VM packaged in a docker container format.

-* `PTX10002-36QDD`- A fixed form factor 800G transport router based on Juniper's Express 5 (aka BX) ASIC.
-* `PTX10001-36MR` - A fixed form factor 400G transport router based on Juniper's Express 4 (aka BT) ASIC.

-It is currently not possible to select the emulated platform; Containerlab defaults to `PTX10001-36MR`

-Juniper vJunosEvolved nodes launched with containerlab come up pre-provisioned with SSH, SNMP, NETCONF and gNMI services enabled.
+Juniper vJunos-router nodes launched with containerlab come up pre-provisioned with SSH, SNMP, NETCONF and gNMI services enabled.

 ## How to obtain the image

-The qcow2 image can be freely downloaded from the [Juniper support portal](https://support.juniper.net/support/downloads/?p=vjunos-evolved) without a Juniper account and built with [vrnetlab](../vrnetlab.md).
+The qcow2 image can be freely downloaded from the [Juniper support portal](https://support.juniper.net/support/downloads/?p=vjunos-router) without a Juniper account and built with [vrnetlab](../vrnetlab.md).

-## Managing Juniper vJunosEvolved nodes
+## Managing Juniper vJunos-router nodes

 !!!note
-    Containers with vJunosEvolved inside will take ~15min to fully boot.
+    Containers with vJunos-router inside can take up to ~5-10min to fully boot.
     You can monitor the progress with `docker logs -f <container-name>`.

-Juniper vJunosEvolved node launched with containerlab can be managed via the following interfaces:
+Juniper vJunos-router node launched with containerlab can be managed via the following interfaces:

 === "bash"
-    to connect to a `bash` shell of a running Juniper vJunosEvolved container:
+    to connect to a `bash` shell of a running Juniper vJunos-router container:
     ```bash
     docker exec -it <container-name/id> bash
     ```
 === "CLI via SSH"
-    to connect to the vJunosEvolved CLI
+    to connect to the vJunos-router CLI
     ```bash
     ssh admin@<container-name/id>
     ```